bpbrianpark/bpbrianpark/README.md

-## Hi there 👋

-I'm a Business & Computer Science student at UBC who enjoys building tools and fun applications.
-I’ve worked on CrisisLens, integrating low-latency livestreaming and VOD features for a platform showcased at GitHub Universe (3,400+ attendees).
-I also build smaller projects in web, backend, and sports analytics, and maintain a simple photography site for my dad.

-Outside of code, I enjoy wildlife photography, basketball, and LEGO.
+# 👋 Hi, I'm Brian

+**UBC Business & Computer Science student**
+Builder of systems, tools, and fun side projects.

+I also tinker with sports analytics, LEGO, and wildlife photography with my dad.